cchalm/blundering-savant/STYLE_GUIDE.md

 - Use complete sentences
 - Don't start comments with "This function..." or "This method..."
 - Document exported functions, types, constants, and variables
+- Code should be organized to minimize documentation needs through cohesive functions with descriptive names

 ### Type Documentation
 ```go